polynds/cpu/README.md

-# cpu
+# kpc
-Implement a CPU with PHP.
+Implement a CPU and computer with PHP.